Servlet Life Cycle

 Accept-Encoding: This restricts the content-coding values that are acceptable in the response.

-Accept-Language: This restricts the set of language that is preferred in the response.
+Accept-Language: preferred set of language in response.

 Authorization: This type indicates that the user agent is attempting to authenticate itself with a server.